Latest Competition News

 The competition, which is open to senior students in government schools, takes the form of one hour preparation debates with both sides having a choice of three topics.
 All teams are grouped into zones of four or five schools for the round robin level of the competition and after the zone winners have been determined the competition enters a knock-out phase.

-You can see a list of past winners of the competition by clicking here, and you can watch the 2016 final below by either clicking play, or if you click on the title you'll be taken to Vimeo to watch the debate.
+You can see a list of past winners of the competition by clicking here, and you can watch the 2019 final below by either clicking play, or if you prefer you can click here and you'll be taken to Vimeo to watch the debate.
 There you'll have more options like being able to download the video or jump between speakers by clicking on their times.
-Congratulations to Sydney Girls and Northern Beaches Secondary College Manly, and to everyone who made the competition such a success.
+Congratulations again to Kirrawee and Smiths Hill, and to everyone who made the competition such a success.